Docs

 Favorites storage

 AppGrid stores favorites in KDE’s activity-aware favorites backend (KAStatsFavoritesModel, backed by KActivitiesStats from KDE Frameworks).
-Each AppGrid instance writes to its own client namespace (dev.xarbit.appgrid.favorites.instance-<id>).
+It uses a single stable client id, dev.xarbit.appgrid.favorites.

 What that means in practice: